EmilyBurley/PDC_GroupProject/README.md

 ### Overview

-The goal of this project is to perform parallelized and unparallelized matrix multiplication, and compare the performance of the two approaches.
+The objective of this project is to perform a computation in both an unparallelized and parallelized manner, and then compare the performance of the two approaches.

 ### Files

-There are two program files:
+There are two program files: "unparallelized.c" and "parallelized.cu".
+Both files are written in C, but "parallelized.cu" is a CUDA file.

+### Computation

+Both files perform matrix multiplication.
+The file "unparallelized.c" performs unparallelized matrix multiplication, and the file "parallelized.cu" performs parallelized maatrix multiplication.